Scientific Name: Cynomys ludovicianus

 STATUS: The prairie dog population in North America has dropped by 98% since the turn of the 20th century, when it numbered approximately five billion.
 Even so, they are listed as Least Concern by the International Union for Conservation of Nature (IUCN).

 HABITAT: Prairie dogs live throughout most of the western United States, from Canada into Mexico, on the grassy plains and prairies.
 Some species live in the higher areas of the Great Basin and the Mojave and Chihuahuan Deserts.
-Prairie dog “towns” consist of thousands of animals and can spread out for miles in all directions.
+Prairie dog “towns” consist of thousands of animals and can spread over 25,000 square miles.
 A “town” consists of numerous family groups called “coteries.”
 A coterie’s territory is approximately an acre in size and can contain as many as 70 burrow entrances.

 DIET: Prairie dogs are herbivorous, eating all kinds of grasses, roots, weeds, and blossoms.
 They obtain most of their moisture needs from the food they eat.
 They do, however, eat insects occasionally.